-- There is a need for more green spaces in the Town Centre. - Existing Town Centre assets, both indoors and outdoors, should be used more effectively, including community space. - Town Centre safety education should be provided around distancing, maskwearing, and sunflower lanyards. - There is a need for better communication generally, and about Town Centre events and businesses specifically. - There needs to be a 'buy-local' campaign. - There needs to be (more) Town Centre toilets.
+- There is a need for more green spaces in the Town Centre. - Existing Town Centre assets, both indoors and outdoors, should be used more effectively, including community space. - Town Centre safety education should be provided around distancing, maskwearing, and sunflower lanyards. - There is a need for better communication generally, and about Town Centre events and businesses specifically. - There needs to be a 'buy-local' campaign. - There needs to be a more central public Town Centre toilet provision.

-3.Overarching Objectives and Actions
+3. Overarching Objectives and Actions

 This section of the Macclesfield Town Centre Recovery Plan, sets out its overarching objectives and accompanying actions.
-These are framed by the four elements of the High Streets Taskforce Covid-19 Recovery Framework (Crisis, Pre-Recovery, Recovery and Transformation) and have been developed using the evidence gathered and detailed in Section 2.
+These are framed by the four elements of the High Streets Taskforce COVID-19 Recovery Framework (Crisis, Pre-Recovery, Recovery and Transformation) and have been developed using the evidence gathered and detailed in Section 2.